drewsavino/resume-scorer-davidsavino/README.md

 # Resume Scorer

-A rule-based resume scoring tool built with Python (now JavaScript on the backend) and deployed as a static site on Netlify.
-No AI API, no database, no login — just paste your resume and get a detailed breakdown in seconds.

 I built this because most resume feedback tools either cost money, require an account, or give vague advice that isn't actually useful.
 This one runs entirely server-side, is free to use, and gives you specific, actionable recommendations.

 ---